RaissaDavinha/PythonServer/README.md

-# AgroCam Server #
+# Python Server #

 ### What is this repository for? ###
-Agrocam Server to connect with AndroidCam
+Python Server to connect with AndroidCam

 ### How do I get set up? ###
 Set in pythonServer.service the variable ExecStart to servidorPython.py location